 READING AREA DESCRIPTION POINTS EARNED /POINTS POSSIBLE Read closely to determine what the text says explicitly and make inferences.
-6/6 Determine the main idea in a text; summarize key supporting details and ideas.
-5/6 Describe how individuals, events, and ideas de evelop over the course of a text.
-11 / 12 Interpret words and phrases as they are used in text, including multiple-meaning words.
-3/3 There were three reading passages included in 0 passage(s) read aloud by the test adn read 2 passage(s) along with the test ac read 1 passage(s) independently. ninistrator, 25 / 27
+6/6 Determine the main idea in a text; summarize key supporting 5/6 Describe how individuals, events, and ideas develop over the 11 / 12 Interpret words and phrases as they are used in text, include ing multiple-meaning words.
+3/3 There were three reading passages included in the assessr • 0 passage(s) read aloud by the test administrator, • read 2 passage(s) along with the test administrator, • read 1 passage(s) independently.
+TOTAL 25 / 27